psychemedia/island-storynotes/worsley/richard_easy.md

 We need not be suprised at the comeliness of his person, or the gracefulness of his figure, when we recollect he is the son of the celebrated Miss G—g, afterwards Lady Cy. : His lordship had already established his reputation for gallantry and intrigue, amongst the first rate demi-reps upon the ton, by whom he was usually called the male Gsuch: a lter a8 at t Lady Wagtail could not fail of meeting with the most gracious reception, as the had long wished for a tete a tete with his lordship, whom she was ambitious of enrolling in the list of her chers amis; and never could a more favourable opportunity occur, as the sequel will evince.

-One evening over a bottle, Easy 5 fad to D —t; What do you think of her ladyship—is not she a fine woman?“ To which his lordship replied, "Amazingly hand- hae". gad you would say so,
+One evening over a bottle, Easy 5 fad to D —t; What do you think of her ladyship—is not she a fine woman?"
+To which his lordship replied, "Amazingly hand- hae". gad you would say so,

 continued sir 13 if you were to see her naked,"